MagazineduWebdesign/MagazineduWebdesign.github.io/app/apprendre/apprendre-livres/apprendre-livres-tags-index/apprendre-livres-experience-utilisateur.markdown

 ---
 layout: apprendre-livres_index
-title: Livres sur le design d'expériences utilisateur
+title: Livres – UX Design
 tags: livres-experience-utilisateur
 permalink: /apprendre/livres/experience-utilisateur/
 intro: Adding sketching to the design process is a great way to amplify software and hardware tools.
 Sketching provides a unique space that can help you think differently, generate a variety of ideas quickly, explore alternatives with less risk, and encourage constructive discussions with colleagues and clients.